christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 It depends on your circumstances.
 If you are completely new to IT and know absolutely nothing, then I highly recommend starting with the A+, regardless of what anyone else says.
 The A+ covers basic help desk skills, and it can be used to get your foot into the IT door.

-If you have an idea of your career path in IT (*e.g.*, cybersecurity) or if you already have some IT work experience,, then I highly recommend starting with the Network+.
+If you have an idea of your career path in IT (*e.g.*, cybersecurity) or if you already have some IT work experience, then I highly recommend starting with the Network+.
 Networking is prevalent everywhere in IT, and having strong networking foundations will only benefit your career even further.
 Again, this is only a suggestion, and many people have obtained the Security+ as their very first IT certification.

 ## How is a CompTIA exam formatted?
 How is a CompTIA exam scored?
 Is there a minimum passing percentage?